RISCV-on-Microsemi-FPGA/RISC-V-Creative-Board/README.md

 ### Libero
 ---------------------
 The Libero_Projects folder contains the .tcl scripts that build the Libero design projects.
-Libero i Microsemi's FPGA design tool.
+Libero is Microsemi's FPGA design tool.
 You will need this tool if you wish to modify the sample Libero FPGA designs.
 Libero is available
 [here](https://www.microsemi.com/products/fpga-soc/design-resources/design-software/libero-soc#downloads).

 #### Design Features